fourier-space/Computing-2-Applications/Module_and_assessment/README.md

 * 1 / 3 – Unit Tests (Specification + Implementation)
 * 1 / 3 – Web Application

+Students must acheive a passing grade in every assessment criterion to be awarded a passing grade for the assessment as a whole.

 ### Example Submission
 The [Example submission – Zombie Siege](https://github.com/fourier-space/zombie-siege) would score Excellent (A) on all assessment criteria.